Skip to main content

 Avoid:

-• Reflect how you estimate and quote work
+• Match how you estimate and quote work

-“This project has different cost codes because it’s special”
+“This project needs different cost codes because it’s special.”

 • Labour